ZechyW/cs-toolkit/README.md

 docker container start redis
 ```

-### Postgres server
+### Start Postgres server

-In addition, the backend uses a Postgres server for data storage by default.
+In addition, the backend uses a Postgres server for data storage (on `127.0.0.1:5432` by default).
 If you have Docker installed, you can spin up a local Postgres instance with:

 ```bash
 docker run -p 5432:5432 --name postgres -d postgres
 ```

 You will also need to create a login role and database for the system.
-By default, the database name, username, and password are all assumed to be "cs_toolkit".
+By default, the database name, username, and password are all assumed to be `cs_toolkit`.
 To specify different database connection parameters, use the `DB_HOST`, `DB_PORT`, `DB_NAME`, `DB_USER`, and `DB_PASSWORD` environmental variables.

-#### Data fixtures
+#### Optional: Load basic data fixtures

 Once the Postgres server is up and running, use the following command to initialise the required tables and load the basic lexicon/grammar data into the database: